 So here I am.
 My head whirling, my hands shaking, my breath shallow in my attempt to make words so I can bring myself out of the writing rut.
 My world felt small sitting here on a rainy spring evening in solitary silence.
 They say silence is amplified through sound.
 I can hear my stomach churn like a bird cawing through a valley…

 I scroll through Facebook..
 Notifications reminds me of a post from 10 years ago "On this day".
 It says I am a magnet with 2 like poles.

 I wonder what inspired this cryptic notion a decade ago.
-2 like poles = repulsion.
-Was it a self-reference?
 What was the younger, feistier, fresh-out-of-corporate me going through at that time?
 A lifetime ago...
 Do I still recognise myself in her?
 Were my creative juices flowing more freely then?

-That was before life took me on a path of learning, to observe phenomenas as impermanent instead of identifying with the perpetuity of sentiments.
+That was before life took me on a path of learning, to observe phenomenas as impermanence, instead of identifying with the perpetuity of sentiments.
 Have I come away a better version of myself?
-Have the poles of the magnet been polarised and recognised as one single piece of ironic object?

 In an obscure night